Meet Our Staff

 Joshua is a professional photographer shooting people, places and things.
 A native of Wrightsville Beach, Joshua decided to return to North Carolina with his wife Karla to plant some roots, after living in San Diego and Santa Barbara.
 He worked with many photographers while attending the Brooks Institute of Photography, where he obtained a bachelor’s degree in advertising.
 Joshua enjoys fishing offshore and in the creeks throughout the area, and can also be found riding waves when the conditions come together.

 Cissy joined Wrightsville Beach Magazine and Lumina News in May 2005.
+She has been a graphic designer for over 30 years.
 Although her childhood was spent roaming the U.S. from military base to military base, her family has deep roots in Wrightsville Beach and Wilmington, where she is happy to finally have put down roots of her own.

 Sales and advertising